 Let’s start by reviewing the progress made with content personalization.
-Our CEO Colleen Jones explains, “I remember talking about it in 2000 as a priority for a big website redesign.
+Content Science Founder Colleen Jones explains, “I remember talking about it in 2000 as a priority for a big website redesign.
 But the right technology and the content architecture weren’t there to support it.
 Also, users were not quite ready.
 Users were not using the web enough to generate enough behavioral data to drive personalization, and they often weren’t willing to share other kinds of data.”

 The word that best describes the privacy/personalization tradeoff is ‘resignation.’
 Meaning that regardless of the type or quality of the supposed benefits we received, Americans widely believe that there is little to nothing we can do to stop the wholesale Hoovering of our private data or the use and misuse of it by those entities that gather it.
 And they’re not entirely pissed off—yet. — Michael Hinshaw “Smart Customers, Stupid Companies: Why Only Intelligent Companies Will Thrive, and How to Be One of Them”

 To further complicate matters, organizations must be aware of both personalization and customization opportunities.
 Nielsen Norman Group explains: “Customization gives control to the user and personalization gives control to the site.
 Both can enhance users’ experiences, but only when carefully implemented.”